-Now we have another option when shopping for inexpensive and effective beauty products.
-According to Refinery29, a new line of products has just launched, and each one priced at only $3.
+But luckily we have another option when shopping for inexpensive and effective beauty products.
+Brandless just expanded its existing beauty line, and each product retails for only $3.
 Yes, seriously, that's it.

-The brand is called (get ready) Brandless.
-It's a company that sells unlabeled beauty products in a direct-to-consumer method, which saves money and helps the pricing of each product to stay incredibly low.
-The company actually started producing inexpensive food and household products, then last year made its foray into beauty with personal care, skincare, and haircare products.
-(Read about its online grocery store, which also sells its food products for $3 apiece).
+If you don't know about Brandless, it's a company that sells generically packaged beauty products in a direct-to-consumer method, which saves the company money thus driving down the price of the product.
+At its inception, Brandless started producing inexpensive food and household products, then last year made its foray into beauty with personal care, skincare, and haircare products.
+(Read about its online grocery store, which also sells its food products for $3 apiece.)
 The best part is that each product is free from harsh chemicals and toxic ingredients.
 The company has reportedly banned over 400 common ingredients that could be harmful to our health, like sulfates, parabens, phosphates, synthetic dyes, and fragrances.
 And you thought clean beauty meant higher prices, didn't you?
 In an email from the brand, we learned that "brandless believes in better transparency and clarity around what we put in and on our bodies, and that higher standards shouldn’t mean higher price points."
 Amen.

 This shampoo combines aloe and green tea to moisturize and nourish, along with rosemary extract, which is known to stimulate hair follicles and provide antioxidant effects.
 Any type of hair is welcome to use this shampoo (it really is a brand based on creating products for all).
-It also happens to be cruelty-free, gluten-free, and vegan.
+It also happens to be cruelty-fre

 The Green Tea & Aloe Conditioner ($3) also checks off all of these boxes.
-Use these products in tandem to moisturize and gently cleanse your hair (even if it's damaged or color-treated).
+Use these products in tandem to moisturize and gently cleanse your hair (even if it's d

 This body wash is 10 fluid ounces, which is a pretty good amount when it only costs $3, right?
 Green tea and aloe moisturize, cleanse, and nourish.
 The real star of the show is tea tree oil, which has a natural antibacterial quality to it.